mtazzari/OasisHurricane/README.md

 All the three tests use `pytest.mark.parametrize`, which allows repeating the same test with different input parameters, handy to test the validity of a test under different scenarios.

+To keep the tests reproducible, I fix the random seed to the `SEED` defined in `tests.py`.

 Additional tests that it would be easy to implement:

 - a test against analytical expected values for the mean loss, considering that the expectation values for